connixu/studious_pancake/README.md

 # studious_pancake 🥞
-This is a GitHub Repository for developed projects completed as part of academic coursework and larger projects.
+This is a GitHub Repository for developed projects completed as part of academic coursework and smaller-scale individual projects.

 ## Projects:
 - [Are Feminists More Unhappy?](https://github.com/connixu/studious_pancake/tree/main/Feminist_Happiness):